Open-Telecoms-Data/open-fibre-data-standard/docs/reference/codelists.md

 # Codelists reference

-Some schema fields refer to codelists, to limit and standardize the possible values of the fields, in order to promote data interoperability.
+Some schema fields refer to codelists, to limit and standardise the possible values of the fields, in order to promote data interoperability.

 Codelists can either be open or closed. **Closed codelists** are intended to be comprehensive; for example, the currency codelist covers all currencies in the world. **Open codelists** are intended to be representative, but not comprehensive.